mandarc64/DiscourseAnalyzer/README.md

 ## Data

-There are three different data file which where provided in the github repository of the authors
+There are three different data file which where provided in the github repository from the previous authors

 ### Validity annotation